Sam6730/privlint/README.md

 | `privlint --json` | Emit the report as machine-readable JSON (for CI) |
 | `privlint --help` | Full flag reference, including the interview and model-provider options |

-**Three business facts the code can't reveal** are asked once per run (on a terminal), or supplied non-interactively for CI:
+**Three business facts the code can't reveal** are asked once per run (on a terminal) or supplied non-interactively for CI:

 ```bash
 privlint --eu-uk-users yes --signed-dpas no --sells-shares-data no --no-interview